andreamartelli/mosquitto-auth-plug/README.md

 are handled by a so-called _fallback back-end_ which is the *first* configured back-end.

-Passwords are obtained from the back-end as a PBKDF2 string (see section on Passwords below).
+Passwords are obtained from the back-end as a SHA1 hex string (see section on Passwords below).
 Even if you try and store a clear-text password, it simply won't work.